TOO HOT TO HANDLE

 will push the dividend lower and not higher, as the bulls would like it to be.
 In the last economic downturn in late 1990s and early part of this decade, the decline in dividend payments was to the tune of 10-20%.
 And in many cases, dividends dried out completely as companies turned lossmaking.
 The latter is already visible in the auto sector.
 Even if we assume an average 15% dividend decline for the market as a whole, the Nifty's fair level is somewhere between 2500 and 2600.
 Now you know why the market keeps bouncing back from that level, which is also described as a strong support by many experts.

-various macro and non-equity indicators.
+The above prognosis is supported by various macro and non-equity indicators.
 One of the most obvious is the yield on the government bonds, which is currently on an upward curve.
 The government has announced plans to auction bonds worth a whopping Rs 240,000 crore in the next six months.
 Such a heavy borrowing programme will not sail through at the current interest rate levels.
 The government will necessarily have to juice up its bonds offering with higher yields.
 This will have a cascading effect on the entire economy, including the stock market.
 If the borrowing costs of the best borrower in town go up, the interest rates applicable to corporates and individuals will just shoot up.
 While this will raise India Inc's interest payments and lower profitability, it will further diminish the demand for interest rate sensitive products such as passenger cars, commercial vehicles, high-end consumer durables and housing.
 All this is negative news for the equity market.
 Anyway, there is always a negative correlation between interest rates and return on equities.
 Being a risky asset, equities thrive in an environment of low interest rates and easy money.
 That period is firmly behind us for now.
 So then where do the investors go from here?
 Our one-line advice to the retail investors is to stay way from pull-back rallies in the near future.
 Market reversals are equally sharp and it's difficult for retail guys to catch the momentum and reverse their positions at the right time.
 Retail investors are better advised to buy their favourite stocks on dips.
 And blue chips are a must-buy below the Nifty's 2600 level.
 This is a natural level for the near term and the market will always try to come back.
 However, even at current levels, quite a few blue-chip counters are available at historically low valuations.
 If you buy at regular intervals, without waiting for the market bottom, you have a greater chance of capturing at least a part of the bottom.
 As we have always been advocating, this is the time to start planning for your retirement.
 Because 20 years down the line, no other asset will match the cash flows that equities can provide.

 krishna.kant@timesgroup.com